Bryan De La Cruz Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Red Sox have a 4.38 team ERA that ranks 20th among all league pitching staffs.
+- The Red Sox have a 4.45 team ERA that ranks 23rd across all league pitching staffs.

-- Red Sox pitchers combine to allow 100 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- Whitlock (4-2) takes the mound for the Red Sox in his ninth start of the season.
-He's put together a 4.50 ERA in 46 2/3 innings pitched, with 39 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.